Zunum Aero: History

 Zunum Aero was founded in 2013 with Ashish Kumar as CEO and Matt Knapp as CTO.

 Around the beginning of 2017 they launched plans to fly a prototype hybrid-electric airliner in 2019 or 2020, under the revamped FAR Part 23 rules for electric aircraft standards expected by 2018 and with first type certification by 2020.

 In April 2017, JetBlue Technology Ventures and Boeing HorizonX invested a combined $6.2 million in Series A funding.
 This was matched by an $800,000 research and development grant from Washington state’s Clean Energy Fund.

 Beyond February 2018 Zunum needed $50 million in Series B funding and received bridging loans from JetBlue and Boeing in April, allowing hiring in the summer of 2018.
 However the company failed to attract additional investors.

 Nearly all of the 70 staff were laid off in November 2018, bringing complaints of unpaid wages.
 Both the headquarters in Bothell near Seattle and facilities in Indianapolis closed.
-Zunum has since released information saying that their hardware and technical assets are in their possession and in storage, and that they are currently fundraising for the next chapter of their company.
+Zunum in November 2020 stated that their hardware and technical assets were their possession and in storage while they were fundraising.

 In November 2020, Zunum Aero filed a lawsuit against Boeing alleging that Boeing tried “to gain access to proprietary information, intellectual property” and then used its dominance “to delay and then foreclose” Zunum's operation, “in order to maintain its dominant position in commercial aviation by stifling competition”, using this proprietary information “to provide a hybrid-electric propulsion system for a different aircraft design” with Safran.

 Zunum said that Boeing tried to poach Zunum's engineers.

 Zunum won a $72 million jury verdict in May 2024 against Boeing.
 In August 2024, however, a federal judge threw out the verdict and entered judgment as a matter of law for Boeing.